t-pereira06/42_piscine/README.md

-# repository created for piscine exercices
+# Repository created for piscine exercices